jcearlock/Alexa/README.md

 ![alt tag](https://github.com/msreynolds/askIndigo/blob/master/help/AmazonDevelopmentConsole-Step3-ASKIndigo-InteractionModel.png)

 You DO NOT need to complete the last step labeled 'Publishing Information':

 PLEASE DO NOT PUBLISH THIS SKILL IN YOUR NAME
 ![alt tag](https://github.com/msreynolds/askIndigo/blob/master/help/AmazonDevelopmentConsole-Step4-ASKIndigo-Test.png)

-Step X)

-Step X) Create an AWS Role that your Lambda Function will run as:
+Step 5) Create an AWS Role that your Lambda Function will run as:

-Step X) Create a Lambda function called 'ASKIndigo' in the Amazon Lambda Function Console:
+Step 6) Create a Lambda function called 'ASKIndigo' in the Amazon Lambda Function Console:

 Go to ```https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions```